-The aim of the Journal of Preventive counseling is to welcome publishing of work that sets trends and provokes new method and innovation in the practice and understanding of counseling and, psychotherapy.
-The journal seeks to communicate, enrich and promote theory, research, policy and practice in the said fields and prevention.
+The aim of the Journal of Preventive counseling is to welcome the publishing of work that sets trends and provokes new methods and innovations in the practice and understanding of counseling and, psychotherapy.
+The journal seeks to communicate, enrich and promote theory, research, policy, and practice in the said fields and prevention.
 Manuscripts are published under three broad headings:

 (a) Counseling and psychotherapy,

 (b) First, second and third levels of preventive strategies in counseling and clinical psychology,

 We eagerly welcome theoretical and empirical papers relating to the practice of counseling, psychotherapy, and allied fields.
 Theoretical research papers may use quantitative, qualitative, or mixed methods and may range in scope from large-scale surveys to individual case studies with samples drawn from a broad variety of contexts.
 The Journal of Preventive Counseling seeks to enhance the development, scientific quality, and social relevance of counseling and psychotherapy research and to foster the use of research findings in practice, education, and policy formulation.

 The original research on all aspects of psychotherapy including its outcomes, processes, education of practitioners, and delivery of services will be published in JPC and also the following challenges are welcomed:

 The journal is committed to promoting international communication by addressing an international and interdisciplinary audience and welcomes submissions dealing with:

 Other related topics are: